msp1974/HAIntegrationExamples/README.md

     If you are like me, walking through existing working examples, is a good way to learn and there is also much on google.
 The biggest learning curve (IMHO), is how to get going with an integration.
 The development documentation is pretty good in places but I think much more of a reference guide than a step by step getting you going.
 That is why I decided to put some time to create this working example that includes the key elements you will need for pretty much any custom integration.

-So, once you have ticked off your todo list above, you can install this by cloning from your fork to your machine.
-Only copy the `exampleintegration` folder into your config\custom_components folder.
+So, once you have ticked off your todo list above, you can install one of these examples by cloning from your fork to your machine.
+You can copy all the folders into your config\custom_components folder or just choose one.
 Once you are a bit more familiar with the development process and the required tools, see advanced note below on how I do it to make my life easier.

 ## Starting to Code Your Own Integration

-This example code is a basic foundation for an integration.
+These example integrations are basic foundations for an integration.
 It is unlikely that you can just copy it, make a few tweaks and off you go.
 However, it tries to demonstrate many of the HA concepts that most integrations would need.

 If you are starting out using this example, I would recommend taking the following path.
 In each step, add logging output to help you see what is going on - use simple text to show you have reached a point in a function, output api responses, variable values etc.